2012 Buffalo Wild Wings Bowl

-The 2012 Buffalo Wild Wings Bowl, the 24th edition of the game, was a post-season American college football bowl game held on December 29, 2012 at Sun Devil Stadium in Tempe, Arizona as part of the 2012–13 NCAA Bowl season.
+The 2012 Buffalo Wild Wings Bowl, the 24th edition of the Buffalo Wild Wings Bowl, although the first played under that name, was a post-season American college football bowl game held on December 29, 2012 at Sun Devil Stadium in Tempe, Arizona as part of the 2012–13 NCAA Bowl season.

 The game was telecast at 8:15 p.m.
 MT on ESPN.
 It featured the Michigan State Spartans of the Big Ten Conference against the TCU Horned Frogs of the Big 12 Conference.
-Down 13-0 at the half, the Spartans rallied back to win 17-16, having taken the lead for good with only 1:01 remaining in the contest.
+Down 13–0 at the half, the Spartans rallied back to win 17–16, having taken the lead for good with only 1:01 remaining in the contest.

 Teams

 This game marked the second meeting of the two teams.
-Their first meeting was in 1953, which the Spartans won 26-19.
+Their first meeting was in 1953, which the Spartans won 26–19.
 The Buffalo Wild Wings Bowl had fourth selection of Big Ten teams and third selection of Big 12 teams, both after BCS selections.
 From the Big Ten, conference champion Wisconsin (Rose), Nebraska (Capital One), Michigan (Outback), and Northwestern (Gator) were already selected, and Penn State and Ohio State were ineligible due to NCAA sanctions.
 From the Big 12, conference champion Kansas State (Fiesta), Oklahoma (Cotton Bowl Classic), and Texas (Alamo) were selected before TCU.

 TCU

-TCU finished the 2011 season 11-2 and ranked #13 in the Coaches Poll and #14 in the AP Poll.
+TCU finished the 2011 season 11–2 and ranked #13 in the Coaches Poll and #14 in the AP Poll.
 In 2012, they changed conferences from the Mountain West Conference to the Big 12 Conference.
 They entered the season ranked #17 in the Coaches Poll, but after losses to Iowa State and Texas Tech they spent the rest of the season unranked.
 Like the Spartans, they failed to win any home conference games.
-They still were able to accumulate a 7-5 record, enough to send them to their eighth consecutive bowl game.
+They still were able to accumulate a 7–5 record, enough to send them to their eighth consecutive bowl game.
 In that bowl streak, the Horned Frogs had only lost once prior to this matchup.

 The 2011 Horned Frogs were known more for their defense than offense.
 Junior quarterback Casey Pachall left the team after four games due to an arrest for suspicion of DWI, putting the offense into the hands of freshman Trevone Boykin.
 Boykin ended the regular season with 15 touchdown passes and 9 interceptions.
 TCU's rushing attack was last in the Big 12, averaging 3.9 yards per carry.
 Defensively, the Horned Frogs led the Big 12, ceding an average of only 332.0 yards per game, ranking them 18th in the nation.
 The Horned Frogs defense was led by AP Big 12 defensive player of the year Devonte Fields, a freshman.